Solinea/goldstone-server/docs/HACKING.md

 ## Goldstone Submodules

 Currently compliance is the only Goldstone submodule.
-The following is a general purpose primer on submodules for future reference.
+Here is an overall [primer] on submodules (https://git-scm.com/docs/git-submodule)

-## How are submodules hooked up ?
+## How are submodules hooked up?

-Submodules are statically linked applications that can reside inside your main project repository.
-The main project and the submodule act as independent repos.The submodule commit referenced by a sub-directory is stored using its SHA1 in the main directory and not by its branch name.
-Because of this, a submodule does not automatically upgrade.
+The main project and the submodule act as independent repositories.The submodule commit referenced by a sub-directory is stored using its SHA1 in the main directory and not by its branch name.
-Also for the same reason, most of the time a submodule is in detached head state inside its containers, as it’s updated by checking out a SHA1 (regardless of whether that commit is the branch tip at that time).

-## To add a submodule

-A simple 'git submodule add <submodule-path-relative-to-main-repo> <new-submodule-dir>' helps setup a submodule in a project.

-Relative paths for remotes are interpreted relative to our main remote, not to our repo’s root directory.
-For example :

-Bhuvana-MacBook-Pro:git-subs Bhuvana$ ls
-main	plugin	remotes
-Bhuvana-MacBook-Pro:main Bhuvana$ git submodule add ../remotes/plugin vendor/plugins/demo
-fatal: repository '../remotes/remotes/plugin' does not exist Clone of '../remotes/remotes/plugin' into submodule path 'vendor/plugins/demo' failed Bhuvana-MacBook-Pro:main Bhuvana$ git submodule add ../plugin vendor/plugins/demo Cloning into 'vendor/plugins/demo'... done.

-To test if your submodule-add worked, from your main repo cat the .git/config file and check for the submodule entry.

-$ git status
-On branch master
-Your branch is up-to-date with 'origin/master'.
-Changes to be committed:
-  (use "git reset HEAD <file>..." to unstage)

-	new file:   .gitmodules
-	new file:   vendor/plugins/demo

-Notice the new .gitmodules file.
-It will be read later by the git submodule init command.

 ## Add submodule status to your local diff summary

 Status, like logs and diffs, is limited to the main repo by default, not to submodules, which are nested repos.
 You can change this by adding :

-git config --global status.submoduleSummary true
+`git config --global status.submoduleSummary true`

-## To commit your newly added submodules

-From the main repo, type :

-git commit -m "A new submodule plugin demo"

-git push

-## To fetch submdoules

-If you fetch a tree from the top of the repo, the submodule is not pulled in along with the base directory.
-This is where the .gitmodules file we created comes into play.
-It holds the info which will be used by a submodule init command.

-$ git submodule init

-Now our repo becomes aware of the fact that there are submodules present in our workspace.
-But still no submodule yet at this point.
-TO actually fetch it, we need to fire this command :

-$ git submodule update

-You can also combine these two commands into one :

-$ git submodule update --init

-Alternatively, submodules can be automatically fetched and updated at the time of a repo clone itself by typing :

-$ git clone --recursive remotes/main colleague

-## To update our existing submodules with changes from other developers

-git checkout <branch_where_submodule_commits_exist>
-git pull

-It is important to note that git auto-fetches, but does not auto-update.
-Your local cache is up-to-date with the submodule’s remote, but the submodule’s working directory is still pointing to old contents.
-To get these changes locally, type :

-git submodule update

-## To update an existing submodule to a particular developer commit ref-point
+## To update an existing submodule to a particular developer's commit ref-point

 Try a git fetch to get all new data from the remote into the local cache, followed by a git log and a git checkout

-$ git fetch
+`$ git fetch`

-$ git log --oneline origin/master -10
+`$ git log --oneline origin/master -10`

-0e90143 demo-commit #2
+`0e90143 demo-commit #2`
-e6f5bb6 demo-commit #1
+`e6f5bb6 demo-commit #1`
-fe64799 Fix repo name for main project companion demo repo 89d24ad Main files (incl. subdir) for plugin, to populate its tree. cc88751 Initial commit
+`fe64799 Fix repo name for main project companion demo repo` `89d24ad Main files (incl. subdir) for plugin, to populate its repo.` `cc88751 Initial commit`

-$ git checkout -q 0e90143
+`$ git checkout -q 0e90143`

 ## To see change-log for submodules

 From the main repo type :

-$ git diff --submodule=log
+`$ git diff --submodule=log`

 Alternatively you can change your git settings :

-git config --global diff.submodule log
+`git config --global diff.submodule log`

-## Temporarily removing a submodule

-The git de init command ensures that the submodule is not locally known anymore (it’s gone from .git/config), so its absence from the working directory goes unnoticed.
-We will still have the submodule's directory but it’s emptied.
-The submodule must not have any local modifications when you do this, otherwise you’d need to --force the call.
-Any later subcommand of git submodule will completely ignore this submodule until you init it again, as the submodule won’t even be in local config.
-The submodule does remain defined in .gitmodules.
-So an init followed by an update
-(or a single update --init) will restore the submodule

-$ git submodule deinit vendor/plugins/demo

-## Permanently removing a submodule

-This section is applicable if you want to get rid of a submodule for good.
-In addition to stripping the submodule from the working directory, the command will update the .gitmodules file so it does not reference the submodule anymore.

-$ git rm vendor/plugins/demo

 ## Best practices for using git submodules